 Keeping the focus on koalas, one of the most popular attractions in the region is the Hello Koalas Sculpture Trail.
 Scattered around Port Macquarie are 56 koala sculptures that have all been individually designed and hand-painted by local artists and sponsored by local businesses, government and community organisations.

 It was designed to generate a sense of fun and surprise for anyone who comes across one of the creatively decorated koalas around the local beaches, shopping strips, rivers or park lands.
 Grab a map and take a walk around some of Port Macquaries most beautiful trails, lookouts and corners and enjoy the artwork featured on these koalas.
 You can collect a free Trail Guide from the Glasshouse Visitor Centre or download one from their website HERE.

-For some less koala focused activities (but definitely more of a focus on wine) why not check out:
+For some less koala focused activities (and definitely more of a focus on wine) why not check out:

 Bago Vineyards & Bago Maze